Accelerated Gradient and Skew-Symmetric Splitting Methods for a Class of Monotone Operator Equations: Introduction

+For linear systems, comparing with HSS, AGSS achieves the same accelerated rate without treating the symmetric part implicitly, i.e., no need to compute $(\alpha I + \mathcal A^{\rm s})^{-1}$, and consequently significantly improve the efficiency.
+More importantly, AGSS can handle non-linear problems while HSS is restricted to linear algebraic systems only.

 For the rest of the paper, we first review convex function theory and Lyapunov analysis theory in Section \ref{sec: preliminary}, as basic preliminaries for our proofs.
 The generalized gradient flow and convergence of GSS methods for the considered monotone equation are proposed in Section \ref{sec: gradient methods}.
-Then in Section \ref{sec:acc flow and schemes}, we extend the accelerated gradient flow in convex minimization and derive AGSS methods with accelerated linear rates.
-As applications, we propose accelerated first-order algorithms for convex-concave saddle point problems with bilinear coupling in Section \ref{sec:saddle point systems}.
-In particular, we give optimal algorithms for strongly-convex-strongly-concave saddle point systems.
+Then in Section \ref{sec:AGSS flow and schemes}, we extend the preconditioned accelerated gradient flow in convex minimization and derive AGSS methods with accelerated linear rates.
+As applications, we give optimal algorithms for strongly-convex-strongly-concave saddle point system with bilinear coupling in Section \ref{sec:saddle point systems}.
+In Section \ref{sec: numerical ex}, we validate the algorithms with numerical examples.
 Concluding remarks are addressed in Section \ref{sec: conclusion}.